JSzajek/AStar-Implementation-Godot/README.md

 - [ ] Fix being caught on obstacles
 - [ ] Increased favoring for weights
 - [ ] Fix slowdown after close distance

+#### Detailed Description ####
+The main scence demonstrates these key features within only a few steps.
+First being the baking of the grid-node map with any user set parameters, which then displays its bake-time.
+Second spawning in as many "seekers/trackers" into the scene that will track the target which is represented by the red dot.
+Target can be moved around the scene by clicking any valid position.